-Scenario in brief Interior surfaces are exposed to a growing fire that potentially endangers occ cupants.
+Scenario in brief Interior surfaces are exposed to a growing fire that potentially endangers occupants.
 Code objective C1(a) Safeguard people from an unacceptable risk of injury or illness caused by fire.
 What you must satisfy The performance criteria of C3.4 for materials used as internal surface linings in the relevant building areas, as also specified in C3.4.
-Where foamed plastics or combustible insulating materials form part of an element requiring a Group Number in accordance with NZBC Clause C3.4(a), the completed assembly shall achieve a Group Number as specified in C3.4(a) and the foamed plastics shall comply with the flame propagation criteria as specified in AS 1366 for the type of material being used.
-Comment: The completed system may or may not include a surface lining product enclosing any insulation material from any adjacent occupied space .
-If a surface lining is not included then the foamed plastics or combustible insulating materials when tested alone shall achieve a Group Number of 3.
-Otherwise a surface lining is also required such that the completed system achieves a Group Number of 3.
-Walls and ceiling linings and ducts Limits on application C3.4(a) Materials used as internal surface linings in the following areas of buildings must meet the performance criteria specified below: Clause C3.4 does not apply to detached dwellings, within household units in multi-unit dwellings, or outbuildings and ancillary buildings.
+Where foamed plastics or combustible insulating materials form part of an element requiring a Group Number in accordance with NZBC Clause C3.4(a), the completed assembly shall achieve a Group Number as specified in C3.4(a) and the foamed plastics shall comply with the flame Comment: The completed system may or may not include insulation material from any adjacent occupied then the foamed plastics or combustible insula achieve a Group Number of 3.
+Otherwise a sur completed system achieves a Group Number of a surface lining produc space.
+If a surface lining ting materials when tes face lining is also requir t enclosing any g is not included ted alone shall Walls and ceiling linings and ducts Limits on application C3.4(a) Materials used as internal surface linings in the following areas of buildings must meet the performance criteria specified below: Clause C3.4 does not apply to detached dwellings, within household units in multi-unit dwellings, or outbuildings and ancillary buildings.
 Area of building Performance determined under the conditions described in ISO 9705: 1993 Buildings not protected with an automatic fire sprinkler system Buildings protected with an automatic fire sprinkler system Wall/ceiling materials in sleeping areas where care or detention is provided Wall/ceiling materials in exitways Wall/ceiling materials in all occupied spaces in importance level 4 buildings Internal surfaces of ducts for HVAC systems Material Group Number 1-S Material Group Number 1 or 2 Ceiling materials in crowd and sleeping uses but not household units or where care or detention is provided Material Group Number 1-S or 2-S. Material Group Number 1 or 2 Wall materials in crowd and sleeping uses except household units or where care or detention is provided Material Group Number 1-S or 2-S Material Group Number 1, 2 or 3 Wall/ceiling materials in occupied spaces in all other locations in buildings, including household units External surfaces of ducts for HVAC systems Acoustic treatment and pipe insulation within air-handling plenums in sleeping uses Material Group Number 1, 2 or 3 Material Group Number 1, 2 or 3